Health Dangers of Asbestos

 Many innocent people also experienced second-hand asbestos exposure.
 Tens of thousands died after developing cancer from asbestos.
 Thousands more may die from it in the years to come.

-The exposure caught up with asbestos producers and suppliers when the Environmental Protection Agency (EPA) and the Occupational Safety & Health Administration blacklisted all asbestos materials as prime carcinogens that caused mesothelioma and other cancer forms.
+The exposure caught up with asbestos producers and suppliers when the Environmental Protection Agency (EPA) and the Occupational Safety & Health Administration (OSHA) blacklisted all asbestos materials as prime carcinogens that caused mesothelioma and other cancer forms.
 Although asbestos is mostly out of production, millions of homes, factories and mechanical equipment still contain lethal quantities of asbestos.

 Thousands of asbestos-caused cancer cases are diagnosed each year in America.